sharathk123/e-comm-product-suggestion-bot/README.md

 # Project Overview

 This project is a Flask-based web application developed for an e-commerce company.
 The application enables users to chat with an AI bot that provides product suggestions.
-It utilizes a Retrieval-Augmented Generation (RAG) architecture and integrates various advanced technologies including AstraDB as a vector database, LangChain, Groq for llama model, and OpenAI.
+It utilizes a Retrieval-Augmented Generation (RAG) architecture and integrates various advanced technologies including AstraDB as a vector database, LangChain, Groq for llama model, and OpenAI embedding.

 ## Table of Contents
 - [Requirements](#requirements)